 - Children of staff members, priority eldest ;

 - Random selection (independently verified).

 The Board of Management reserves the right to determine the maximum number of children in each separate classroom bearing in mind Department and Education Guidelines in relation to class size and staffing provisions.
+The maximum number of children permitted to enrol in each class group was set at 33 children.
 Other factors that may be considered are:

 - Size and available space in classrooms.

 - Educational needs of children of a particular age.